maltekrupa/ansible-roles-freebsd/generic-service/README.md

 # generic-server

-Prepares everything for a service to run.
+Prepares everything for a service to run via daemon(8).

 The role does
 - install dependencies